 Adding a social login to your ecommerce site is a solution to this issue.
-By quickly logging in through Facebook or LinkedIn, shoppers can create an account that includes a shipping address and payment information.
+By quickly logging in through Facebook or Google, shoppers can create an account that includes a shipping address and payment information.
 Not only does this save time, but shoppers trust that using social login is secure, building trust in your website.
 Both of these lead to increased sales for you.

 Pay with Amazon